Nanotech dazzles at College Park

 The Maryland NanoCenter, with 80 researchers, is a partnership of the university’s A. James Clark School of Engineering, the College of Chemical and Life Sciences and the College of Computer, Mathematical and Physical Sciences.

-Not to be ‘‘out-nanoed,” Johns Hopkins University recently unveiled its new Institute for Nanobiotechnology in Baltimore.
+Not to be ‘‘out-nanoed,” Johns Hopkins University on Monday unveiled its new Institute for Nanobiotechnology in Baltimore.
 The coalition of more than 100 researchers will concentrate on solving medical and health problems, said institute director Peter C. Searson.
 In an effort to ease nanotechnology transfer to industry, the institute has established affiliate programs with Northup Grumman of Los Angeles and Medtronic Inc. of Minneapolis.

 Nano products ready